mccright/rand-notes/Iowa-Issues-and-Data.md

 ● Families with children spend an average of $331 a week on groceries or 41% more than families without kids.
 ● The average amount of extra money Iowans experiencing food insecurity need to cover food costs is roughly $245 million.
 ● To qualify for any food assistance (*in Iowa*), a single person’s gross monthly limit is $1,632 (*$19,584/yr*), according to the Iowa Department of Health and Human Services.
+  ● The U.S. Bureau of Economic Analysis (BEA) [reported December 12, 2024](https://www.bea.gov/news/2024/real-personal-consumption-expenditures-state-and-real-personal-income-state-and) that Iowan's [Real Personal Income](https://www.bea.gov/resources/methodologies/rpp) fell 2.0% in 2023 - the worst showing compared to all the other 49 states.

 ### Health Care